chuchunf/goDisruptor/internal/sequence.md

 ## Sequence
 Sequence is the fundemtal data strcture for the entire package.

-In short, sequence is just a thread-safe counter, which for the consumer and producer to determine, get then process a slot from the ring buffer.
+In short, sequence is just a thread-safe counter, which for the consumer and producer to wait, get then process a slot from the ring buffer.
 Refer to Sequencer for more details.

 Following Sequences are tested